EU Licensed4.8/5

 Common off-label uses on the NHS:

-• Generalised anxiety disorder (when first-line treatments have failed)
+• Generalised anxiety disorder (when other treatments have failed)

 • Migraine prevention